Designing a Wrapper for Terraform & OpenTofu

 TF has two different ways to create extra copies of the same infrastructure from a root module: workspaces and tests.
 We use workspaces to have multiple sets of resources that are associated with the same root module.
 These copies might be from different branches of the code repository for the project.
 The test feature uses apply to create new copies of resources and then automatically runs destroy to remove them at the end of each test run.

 The extra copies of resources for workspaces and tests create a problem.
-If you run the same code with the same inputs TF could attempt to create multiple copies of resources with the same name.
-Cloud services often refuse to allow you to have multiple resources with identical names.
-They may also keep deleted resources for a period of time, which prevents you from creating new resources that have the same names as other resources that you have deleted.
+If we run the same code with the same inputs TF could attempt to create multiple copies of resources with the same name.
+Cloud services often refuse to allow us to have multiple resources with identical names.
+They may also keep deleted resources for a period of time, which prevents us from creating new resources that have the same names as other resources that we have deleted.

 To solve this problem, the tooling allows each copy of a set of infrastructure to have a separate identifier, regardless of how the copy was created.
 This identifier is called the edition.
 The edition is always set to the value default, unless you run a test or decide to use an extra instance.